Emma-Gairin/RadarOmics/README.md

 # import data
 data_input = import_data(counts_path = "example2/vst_zebrafish.csv", sample_meta_path = "example2/sampleinfo_zebrafish.csv", feature_meta_path = "example2/genelist_zebrafish.csv")
 ```
+[1] "3506 features were retrieved in the row names of the counts matrix."
+[1] "45 samples were retrieved in the column names of the counts matrix."

 Counts data (or other tabular data), normalised for PCA use.
 For gene expression data, we recommend VST normalisation with DESEq2.
 ```r
 head(data_input$counts[,1:4])